ipfs-inactive/blog/content/post/74-lisbon-hack-week.md

 The majority of discussions and collaborations were around IPFS, libp2p and applications built on top of them, but we also hosted a [CRDT Research meetup](https://www.youtube.com/playlist?list=PLuhRWgmPaHtTVkko1ZTn-qcGb-n6EqHff) on the second day.

 Didn't have a chance to be present?
-No worries, we got you back.
+No worries, we got your back.
 Below you can find the list of report back presentations at the end of the week so that you learn about what got developed, designed and decided.
-[Full playlist playlist](https://www.youtube.com/playlist?list=PLuhRWgmPaHtR1hDEAKYXtUguNBkg2qceQ), List:
+[Full playlist](https://www.youtube.com/playlist?list=PLuhRWgmPaHtR1hDEAKYXtUguNBkg2qceQ), List:

 - [Aegir Browser - Hugo Dias](https://youtu.be/SxYx6IiigIc)
 - [Building a dApp - André Cruz, André Sousa](https://youtu.be/wKoLS_8pFb0)